wandreopoulos/deeplasmid/classifier/dl/README.md

 ## README file
-### Codebase: deeplasmid docker branch
+### Codebase: deeplasmid docker_gpu branch
-### December 22, 2022
+### August 12, 2024
 ### Maintainer: Bill Andreopoulos, wandreopoulos@lbl.gov

+#### August 2024 update: The data communication with sub-processes was changed to use pipes instead of files.
+The subprocesses use /dev/shm for file storage when calling hmmer, prodigal, bbtools/sketch, which is a ram-based file system.
+Performance profiling to assess speed improvements is in progress, done by student Daniel Bao.
+I re-built a docker image named billandreo/deeplasmid.tf.gpu3

 Deeplasmid is a tool based on machine learning that separates plasmids from chromosomal sequences.
 It can identify plasmids in microbial isolate or metagenome assemblies.
 The input sequences are in the form of contigs and could have been produced from any sequencing technology or assembly algorithm.
 The deep learning model was trained on a corpus of:
 1) plasmids from ACLAME, 2) PLSDB, and
 3) chromosomal sequences from refseq.microbial (bacteria and archaea) from which plasmids and mito were removed.

 Below are instructions for using both the GPU and CPU Docker images for deeplasmid.
-It is recommended to use GPU (Docker image built December 22, 2022).
-If you need help with rebuilding the Docker image please feel free to contact me (a reply may be delayed, but I will get back).
+It is recommended to use GPU (Docker image built August 12, 2024).
+If you want to build a Docker image please see the instructions below, or feel free to contact me (a reply may be delayed, but I will get back).
 The train and test data used can be found under: https://portal.nersc.gov/dna/microbial/assembly/deeplasmid/